kyilwinhan/kyilwinhan.github.io/README.md

 |     2|    C++           |
 |     3|        HTML, CSS       |

+In Python Programming, `print("Hello World")` is pretty straight forward.

 As a future career, I'd like to do as a
 > Robotic Software Engineer